alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/firm_building_aggregated.md

 ---
-title: Firm Building Aggregated
+title: Firm Building Aggregated [wip]
-publish_date: 2022-07-31
+publish_date: 2022-01-01
 ---

 A perpetually evolving doc of the resources I've received or collected about building a venture firm.